soverc/writehive_wp/src/readme.txt

 == Changelog ==
+= 1.0.3 =
+ * Fixed an issue with some content losing paragraph tags
+ * Fixed an issue with magic_quotes_gpc that caused images to disappear

 = 1.0.2 =
-Fixed an issue regarding rendering of page titles and one issue with comment forms disappearing.
+ * Fixed an issue regarding rendering of page titles and one issue with comment forms disappearing.

 = 1.0.1 =
-Updated the plugin's login, logout, and account page layout.
+ * Updated the plugin's login, logout, and account page layout.

 = 1.0 =
 First public distribution version*